Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Conclusions

 Notably, even though our approach captures the anharmonic effects on peak positions and intensities, the simulated PO-patterns show only modest temperature dependence compared to the pronounced changes observed experimentally in Ref. \cite{asher_anharmonic_2020}.
 A careful assessment shows that the extraction of PO intensity variations from the full 2D maps that can be gathered from experiments or simulations can be tricky because of the fitting procedure involved.
 In particular, the simple multi-Lorentzian fitting becomes increasingly ambiguous as temperature-induced peak broadening leads to intensity overlaps between different spectral features.
 These factors can obscure genuine dynamical effects and complicate a direct comparison between theory and experiment.

 Based on the analysis we have presented in this paper, we can propose a way forward.
-The ability of the $\Gamma$RGDOS-ML framework to decompose the PO-Raman patterns into contributions from different vibrational modes in a unambiguous manner could be used to filter intensities in PO-Raman maps and avoid the need to fit the entire pattern at once.
-More specifically, this could be done by considering the mode-resolved version of Eq.~\ref{eq:rgdos-corr} and using it to assign PO-Raman intensities based on the self and cross-correlation terms that result from this analysis.
-This first-principles decomposition could then be used as a proxy for the analysis of the experimental PO-Raman maps through a more robust global fitting procedure that takes mode mixing and non-trivial spectral overlap into account \cite{benshalom_phononphonon_2023}.
+The ability of the $\Gamma$RGDOS-ML framework to decompose the PO-Raman patterns into self- and cross-contributions from different vibrational modes could be used to direclty assign intensities to a given spectral feature in the simulated PO-Raman maps, avoiding the need to fit the entire pattern at once.
+While in this manuscript we chose to compare on equal grounds the global fit of both the simulation and experiment, this alternative first-principles decomposition could be used in the future to guide the experiments towards a well-informed fitting procedure that takes mode mixing and non-trivial spectral overlap into account \cite{benshalom_phononphonon_2023}.

 It is important to emphasize that a perfect match between simulated and experimental PO-Raman patterns is not expected, as discrepancies already arise at the harmonic level due to the specific level of theory employed for the electronic structure and Raman tensor calculations.
 Other limitations include the use of finite supercell sizes which impose a finite sampling of the Brillouin zone (here a $4 \times 4 \times 4$ $q$-grid), and exclude $q$-points in the close vicinity of the Brillouin zone center.
 While the large supercell still mitigates finite-size effects and indirectly affects the dynamics at the $\Gamma$-point, our analysis of the Raman signals is fundamentally restricted to the $\Gamma$-point itself, as we stressed from the beginning.
 We note that allowing for contributions from the vicinity of the $\Gamma$-point in Raman spectroscopy could strongly affect the mode-coupling picture, by breaking fundamental symmetry restrictions and allowing modes of different irreducible representations to couple~\cite{benshalom_phononphonon_2023}.
 These contributions are very challenging to assess by molecular dynamics alone, requiring very large system sizes.